AlexeyDemidov/AlexeyDemidov/README.md

 There are some examples of my own code that I can publish:

+* [A Python code](https://github.com/AlexeyDemidov/crowdsec-allowlist) - a script to import a YAML whitelist into CrowdSec MySQL/MariaDB allowlist

 * [An Ansible role](https://github.com/AlexeyDemidov/lamp-ansible-role) - an Ansible role to install a simple package with Molecule tests

 * [BigDoor REST API ruby client library](https://github.com/AlexeyDemidov/bigdoorkit-ruby) - clean code still showing A score on codeclimate.com